Constrained State Estimation -- A Review: Unconstrained State Estimation

-The difference between EnKF and particle filters is that EnKF makes the assumption that all probabilities densities functions involved are Gaussian.
-The estimate accuracy of the EnKF depends on the number of samples, i.e., $N$ \cite{Gland_EnKF_2009}.
-EnKF can handle non-Gaussian distributions also.
-However, as only first two moments are being used in prediction and update steps, the estimation results may be more accurate for the systems with Gaussian densities.
+The estimate accuracy of the EnKF depends on the number of samples $N$ \cite{Gland_EnKF_2009}.
+The difference between EnKF and particle filters is that EnKF makes the assumption that all probability density functions are Gaussian and can be represented only by the mean and covariance.
+EnKF can be used for systems with non-Gaussian probability distribution functions.
+However, as only first two moments are being used in the prediction and the update steps, the estimation results may not be accurate for systems that do not follow the Gaussian assumption.

-The above methods are not robust when the problem is highly non-Gaussian and/or nonlinear.
-The particle filters (PF ) are able to proceed better in these situations.
-The PF are flexible and simple simulation-based numerical approaches applied for estimating the state in a sequential manner.
+Various methods, including EKF, UKF, MHE, and EnKF may not accurately estimate systems state when the underlying system dynamics are highly nonlinear and/or the noise in the system does not follow Gaussian distribution. particle filters (PFs) are able to handle nonlinear systems with non-Gaussian noise.
+PFs are flexible and simple simulation-based numerical approaches used for estimating the system state in a sequential manner.